radius-project/design-notes/architecture/2024-08-applications-rp-component-threat-model.md

 2. Active.
 Operators are expected limit access so that an application in its own namespace cannot by affected by application in another namespace.

 3. Active.
 Operators are expected to configure their Kubernetes cluster with trusted URLs or registries.

+4. Active.
+Operators are expected to configure RBAC of Radius appropriately to minimize its blast radius.

 #### Using application definition to deploy malicious containers